chmanie/jeton/Readme.md

 #### expires (=86400000)

-Time after the stored token is deleted automatically (invalidated).
+Time in milliseconds after the stored token is deleted automatically (invalidated).
 Defaults to 24h.

 #### tokenLength (=32)